 - maxScanningTime: maximum scanning duration after a device's screen is turned on or off, if no beacons are detected nearby

-- activeScanPeriod: parameters to manage the "active" scanning process
+- activeScanPeriod: parameters to manage the "active" scanning process with:

 - the correponding "active" scanning period parameter